-- 4. The competent authority shall notify the issuer of asset-referenced tokens or, where applicable, the issuer of e-money tokens issued by electronic money institutions with the final determination of the elements set out in paragraph 2 (a) to (e). - 5.
-Within 20 working days from receipt of the notification referred to in paragraph 4, the issuer of asset-referenced tokens or, where applicable, the issuer of e-money tokens issued by electronic money institutions shall submit to the competent authority detailed plan on how its own funds will be increased within the timeline set by the competent authority. - 6.
-The plan referred to in paragraph 5 shall: - (a) include time-bound steps and procedures to carry out the increase within the set timeframe; and - (b) ensure that the funds consist of the Common Equity Tier 1 items and instruments referred to in Articles 26 to 30 of Regulation (EU) No 575/2013 after the deductions referred to in Article 36 of Regulation (EU) No 575/2013 have been applied in full and the threshold exemptions referred to in Article 46(4) and Article 48 of that Regulation have been disapplied, including the composition. - 7.
-Where the timeframe set for the completion of the increase of own funds is longer than three months, the issuer of asset-referenced tokens or, where applicable, the issuer of e-money tokens issued by electronic money institutions shall update competent authorities on a monthly basis on the plan's implementation progress. - 8.
-The issuer of asset-referenced tokens or, where applicable, the issuer of e-money tokens issued by electronic money institutions shall inform the competent authority immediately in case any step or procedure cannot be achieved in a timely manner. - 9.
+- (a) include time-bound steps, specific measures and procedures to carry out the increase within the set timeframe; and - (b) ensure that the own funds items and instruments that will be used to comply with the increased requirement fulfil entirely the conditions set out in Article 35, paragraph 2, of Regulation (EU) 2023/1114. - 7.
+Where the timeframe, referred in Article 2, set for the completion of the increase of own funds is longer than three months, the issuer of asset-referenced tokens or, where applicable, the electronic money institution issuing e-money tokens shall update competent authorities on a monthly basis on the plan's implementation progress. - 8.
+The issuer of asset-referenced tokens or, where applicable, the electronic money institution issuing e-money tokens shall inform the competent authority immediately in case any step or procedure cannot be achieved in a timely manner. - 9.
 Competent authorities shall closely monitor the implementation of the plan. - 10.
-Where a college referred to in Article 119(1) of Regulation (EU) 2023/1114 has been set up, the competent authority shall keep EBA informed of all the information referred to in paragraphs 2 to 9, including the draft and the final determination, the plan and its relevant updates.
+Where a college referred to in Article 119(1) of Regulation (EU) 2023/1114 has been set up, the competent authority shall keep the European Banking Authority (EBA) informed of all the information referred to in paragraphs 2 to 9, including the draft and the final determination, the plan and its relevant updates.